brentp/jigv/README.md

 # jigv

 [igv.js](https://github.com/igvteam/igv.js) is a great way to view aligments and other genomic data files.
-It requires that the files are hosted on a server, such as apache or nginx.
+It requires that the files are hosted on a server, like apache or nginx.
+It also requires writing html and javascript.

 In a single binary, `jigv` provides a server and some default configuration, javascript and HTML so you can do: